mozilla/version-control-tools/docs/hgmozilla/auth.rst

 in Firefox's cookie database.

 The first step of this is finding available Firefox profiles via the current user's ``profiles.ini`` file.

-Next, the available profiles are sorted.
+By default, the available profiles are sorted.
 The default profile is searched first.
-Remaining profiles are searched according to the modification time of files in the profile - the more recently the profile was used, the earlier it is searched.
+Remaining profiles are searched according to the modification time of files in the profile - the more recent the profile was used, the earlier it is searched.

+If the ``bugzilla.firefoxprofile`` config option is present, it will explicitly control the Firefox profile search order.
+If the value is a string such as ``default``, only that profile will be considered.
+If the value is a comma-delimited list, only the profiles listed will be considered and profiles will be considered in the order listed.